finmavis/finmavis.dev/src/blog-post/server-side-rendering-react-with-razzle/index.md

 </html>
 ```

-3. Browser receive that document, parse it, but here's the difference, **the user can already see the content**, did you notice the response given by the server ?
+3. Browser receive that document, parse it, but here's the difference, **the user can already see the content**, did you notice the response given by the server?
 Yup, content already there, not just some skeleton/placeholder about our app.
 At least now our site viewable but still not interactive to the users.
 4. The process not stop there, browsers continue parse and see a `css` and `js` file and make a request to the server just like the process above.
 After it finished our `js/React` takes over and start execute where the app left off and then it become interactive to the users.

-Let's recap, so, what is **server side rendering** ?
+Let's recap, so, what is **server side rendering**?
 It’s basically about rendering a javascript application (in this case React) and turn it into static HTML with pre-populated data or content on the server.

 I still didn't get it.
-Can you provide the difference between **Client Side Rendering** and **Server Side Rendering** ?
+Can you provide the difference between **Client Side Rendering** and **Server Side Rendering**?
 On **client side rendering**, we are completely running React on the browser.
-The initial HTML rendered by the server just a placeholder (as you see above, just a `div` with an id of root) and the entire UI or content is rendered in the browser once all the scripts load.
+The initial HTML that rendered by the server (or maybe just send the HTML immediately) just a placeholder (as you see above, just a `div` with an id of root) and the entire UI or content is rendered in the browser once all the scripts load.

 ## Razzle

-You problaly already know what **create-react-app**, a tool (built by developers at Facebook) that help us to start creating our React project without to woryy about configuration stuff.
+You problaly already know what **create-react-app** is, a tool (built by developers at Facebook) that help us to start creating our React project without to worry about configuration stuff.
 All we have to do is simply run the **create-react-app** command, then magically react app is ready to be developed.
 We start developing our project with amazing developer experience with features like HMR, ES6, CSS, CSS Modules, SASS/SCSS, Minify ours CSS, autoprefixes, and along with other features.

 Now, **Razzle**, you have no idea about it. **Razzle** is just like create-react-app.
 But here's the difference, **Razzle** is a tool to create **server side rendering** (React and React Router by default) app.